nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![AddAppointment](images/AddAppointmentActivityDiagram.png)
 1. After user enters the add appointment command `appt -a` with the relevant prefix, the input will be sent to `AddAppointmentCommandParser` for parsing.
 2. `AddAppointmentCommandParser` will check if the prefixes are relevant.
-If the prefixes are relevant, a new `AddAppointmentCommand` is created.
+If the prefixes are relevant, a new `AddAppointmentCommand` which extends `AppointmentCommand` is created.
 The `AddAppointmentCommand` implements the `execute()` method from the abstract class `Command`.
 If the prefixes are not relevant, a `ParseException` will be thrown, and the missing prefixes' error message will be shown.
 3. The `AddAppointmentCommand` will run `execute()`.
 First, it retrieves the `Patient` object and the `Doctor` object at the given index from the model.
 If the index is out of range of the